bakunawa-ops/Bakunawa-Sec/README.md

-## Welcome to Jong Pairez GitHub Page
+## Welcome to Habagat1312 GitHub Page

-**Jong Pairez** is a Tech Support with a background in Fine Arts and Design.
-He integrates artistic practice in end-user computing by applying creative approaches in working around with technology.
-He loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent enterprise IT Infrastructures.
-This GitHub page is his simple laboratory for Bakunawa-Sec.
+**Habagat1312** is Jong - a multi-lingual Tech Support with a background in Fine Arts and Design.
+He integrates artistic practice to end-user computing by applying creative approaches in working around with technology.
+He loves listening to Death Metal and enjoys his home built lab to simulate the maintenance of recent enterprise IT Infrastructures.
+This GitHub page is his repository for Habagat1312 labs.

-### Bakunawa-Sec
+### Habagat1312

-Bakunawa-Sec is a laboratory for common IT users with interest in Internet freedom, privacy, and non-organization dependent technology.
+Habagat1312 is a laboratory for common IT users with interest in Internet freedom, privacy, and non-organization dependent technology.
 It is an open-learning space for amateur IT enthusiasts and a skill sharing platform for novice open-source technology hobbyists.
 Bakunawa-Sec builds, tests, and deploy tools for fun:

 - Home Laboratory Servers
 - Network Engineering